TEMPLATED SOLUTIONS

 Step 1: Select the subscription churn template

-To start, select the type of churn that matches your business type, in this case, "predict if my customers will terminate their ongoing paid subscription".
+To start, select the type of churn that matches your business type, in this subscription case, "predict if my customers will terminate their ongoing paid subscription".

 2. About time: These are customers who are at risk of churning, but there is sufficient time to intervene with retention efforts.